 First United Methodist Church of Arlington is a welcoming community growing in grace together by reaching out not only to our neighbors down the street, but to our neighbors around the globe.

 For years this church, the oldest in Arlington, has had mission and outreach in other parts of the world.
 They have helped provide clothing, water electricity—and even Christmas presents—to needy populations.

 Among the church’s current outreach programs are:

 Mission Possible Russia

-Established in 1999, this project pairs our church with a sister church in Svetlaya, Russia.
+Established in 1999, this project pairs our church with Svetlaya UMC, a sister church in Khabarovsk, Russia.
 FUMC of Arlington provides support to a church which ministers not only to families, but also local street children.
 This project, lead by church member Bill Shelton, has sent money for essentials such as jeans, socks and underwear for the children.

 Operation Christmas Child